Marconiusiii/audio-invaders/README.md

 Audio Invaders is an accessible, audio-driven browser game inspired by the original Space Invaders arcade game.
 Created by Chancey Fleet with additional engineering and accessibility improvements by Marco Salsiccia.

 The game is played primarily through stereo audio, with subtle visual effects and cues for sighted players.
-The game itself is fully keybaord and screen reader accessible, playable on mobile, and follows WCAG 2.2 AA standards.
+The game itself is fully keyboard and screen reader accessible, playable on mobile, and follows WCAG 2.2 AA standards.

 This repository does not include the server-side PHP or JSON files needed for high score storage.